Lawrence Sutin: Career

-Sutin's debut book was Divine Invasions: A Life of Philip K. Dick.
-He subsequently edited two volumes of writings by Dick, In Pursuit of Valis: Selections from the Exegesis and The Shifting Realities of Philip K. Dick: Selected Literary and Philosophical Writings.
+Sutin's debut book was the science fiction author Philip K. Dick biography Divine Invasions: A Life of Philip K. Dick (1989).
+He subsequently edited two volumes of writings by Dick, In Pursuit of Valis: Selections from the Exegesis (1991), referring to The Exegesis of Philip K. Dick, and The Shifting Realities of Philip K. Dick: Selected Literary and Philosophical Writings (1996).
+Sutin's second biography, on the English occultist Aleister Crowley, was Do What Thou Wilt: A Life of Aleister Crowley, published in 2000.